BernardEpp/rockpaperscissors/README.md

 # rockpaperscissors

-This is a command line program of the widespread game rock paper scissors ("Schere, Stein, Papier").
+This is a command line program of the widespread game rock-paper-scissors ("Schere, Stein, Papier" or RPS).
 The program lets the user pick a symbol.
 The computer will pick a symbol randomly.

 After the winner is determined the user can play another round of rock paper scissors or leave.